graphcommerce-org/graphcommerce/.changeset/late-rules-approve.md

 '@graphcommerce/magento-product-configurable': patch
 ---

-Fixed extraction of translations and updated various translations
+Fixed extraction of translations and updated various translations for english 🇺🇸🇬🇧 and dutch 🇳🇱